CaMia Hopson

-CaMia Beryon Jackson (née Hopson; born June 19, 1969) is an American politician serving as a member of the Georgia House of Representatives from the 153rd district.
+CaMia Beryon Jackson (née Hopson; born June 19, 1969) is an American politician who served as a member of the Georgia House of Representatives from the 153rd district from 2019 to 2023.

 Background

 Prior to entering politics, she worked as a senior computer systems analyst.
 Hopson earned a Bachelor of Science degree in computer information systems from Albany State University in 1994.
 She and her husband, Derrick Jackson, have seven children.